millerscout/lara-berry/README.md

 ## Setting up Self-Signed SSL for Vaultwarden

-1. **Configure DNS**: In Technitium DNS (http://your-pi-ip:5381), create a primary zone for `lara-berry`, add an A record pointing to your Pi's IP.
+1. **Configure DNS**: After Technitium is running, run `./setup-dns.sh` to automatically create the zone and records for `lara-berry`.
+Alternatively, access http://your-pi-ip:5381 and manually create a primary zone for `lara-berry` with an A record pointing to your Pi's IP.

 2. **Set up environment**:
    ```